bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 ```

 The evaluation semantics are described in more detail below.
 Note that
-while the invocations of extractors (in a pattern context) and
-constructors (in an expression context), builtin enum destructuring
-and building, and binding and uses of variables all behave in
-relatively straightforward ways as described above, the use of terms
-defined by other rules, in both patterns and in expressions, is
+the use of terms defined by other rules, in both patterns and in
-somewhat subtle and will be discussed further under "Single-Pass
+expressions, is somewhat subtle and will be discussed further under
-Elaboration" below.
+"Single-Pass Elaboration" below.

 ## Exporting an Entry Point